ActionDojo/actions-demo-walkthrough/content/workflows/linter.md

 We'll build a simple CI workflow that scans your code for linting errors whenever someone pushes code or submits a pull request to the repository.

-**Linting:** Steps that are run to check code for style and syntax errors.
-This ensures that code is consistent and follows best practices.
-The steps can include things like checking for syntax errors, enforcing coding style guidelines, checking for formatting issues, and ensuring code is correctly structured.
+**Linting:** Automatically checks your code to find syntax errors, enforce coding style guidelines, catch formatting issues, and ensure code is correctly structured.

 Let's get started!
 </h3>